How to Design Relational Database with ERD?

 select entity

 4. Click on the diagram to create an entity.
 Enter Bus as the name of the entity.
-Note that we usually use singular naming for entity, no matter how many instances the entity may have in real world.
+Note that we usually use singular naming for an entity, no matter how many instances the entity may have in the real world.

 5. Press Enter.
 This gives you the first entity.